Craps Rules – How to Play Craps Game and Win More Often

 Whichever side of the table you are at, you may end up being attracted by the middle section, which contains the prop bets.

 The prop bets in the middle of the table offer some big payouts, with numbers such as 15 to 1 and 30 to 1 being thrown around.

 However, it is very important to remember that these numbers are not very favorable, as the odds of hitting prop bets are not very high.

 All in all, the table layout of a craps table is not too complex.
 You will make your main pass/don’t pass bets on the lines on the sides of the table and mostly avoid the middle section altogether.

 If you decide to ignore our advice and go for those props in the middle, at least remember to bet smaller than you are betting on the pass and other reasonable bets and have some fun the cheaper way.

 How To Play Craps: Tips & Tricks

-Now that you know how to play craps dice game, it is time I brought the attention to a few strategy tips.
+Whether you want to play online craps or try this game at brick and mortar casino, now you know how to play craps dice game.
+Therefore, it is time I brought attention to a few strategy tips.

 Whether you are playing online or offline, these tricks will help you have better results and more entertainment value.